chrislawlor/taskrabbit/README.md

    └──────────────────────────────────────┴────────────────┴──────────┴────────┘
    ```

-1. When we're ready, put the tasks back on the queue.
+1. When we're ready, put the tasks back on their respective queues.
+We do this by publishing
+   them to an exchange.
 Let's queue the add tasks first:

    ```
-   $ taskr --store file fill --task tasks.add
+   $ taskr --store file --exchange tasks fill --task tasks.add

    ┌───────────┬───────┐
    │ Task      │ Count │